linuskang/bubbly/README.md

 ### Tile server

-![info]
 If you already have a map tile server, you can skip this step and move onto app hosting.

 ```bash
 cd TileServer